How To: Claim Compensation for an Asbestos Related Illness

 How Do I Make A Claim If I Have Been Diagnosed?

 Making a claim with Simpson Millar is a very straightforward process; we have a simple system in place to ensure that we deal with your case in a swift manner.

 In the first instance, we will arrange to meet you within 2-7 days to talk about your past work history so that we can ascertain how and where you may have come into contact with asbestos dust.
-We can arrange a home visit, you can come to any one of our branch offices, or we can deal with your case by telephone and postal correspondence/email.
+We can arrange a home visit, you can come to any one of our national offices, or we can deal with your case by telephone and postal correspondence.